Mumbai Chhatrapati Shivaji International Airport Guide (BOM)

 A business centre and executive lounges are situated in the departure areas of both terminals.
 Facilities in these areas include internet access, fax machines and shoe-polishing machines.
-Various airlines provide business class lounges and there is a designated executive lounge.
+Various airlines also provide their own business class lounges.

 Car parking areas are provided at both terminals.
 There are more than 2,000 spaces in total, with premium and standard car parking options available.

-Car hire companies are operated by private agencies and can be found in the arrivals halls of both terminals.
-It's not wise or usual to opt for the self-drive option – cars with drivers are not expensive.
+Numerous car hire agencies can be found in the arrivals halls of both terminals.
+It's not usual, due to Indian road conditions, for tourists to opt for a self-drive vehicle as a means of transport in Mumbai – cars with drivers are not expensive.
 Details of operators can be found on the airport website.